ministryofjustice/laa-criminal-legal-aid-schemas/README.md

 Schemas are published versioned with major and minor version and stored in directory [schemas](/schemas).

-Initial schema 0.1 is WIP and not intended to be used just yet.
-It is a minimum schema to have something to start with.
+Initial schema 1.0 is implemented.
+There might be minor changes but overall should give an idea of the final document structure.

 ## Installation